openclimatefix/nowcasting_dataset/nowcasting_dataset/data_sources/README.md

     """
 ```

-4. Create a file called `<name>_model.py` which a class with the name of the data soure.
+4. Create a file called `<name>_model.py` which a class with the name of the data source.
 This class is an extension
 of an xr.Dataset with some pydantic validation
 ```python
 class NewDataSource(DataSourceOutput):